jdeath/CheckRoyalCaribbeanPrice/README.md

 - -o, --sortorder: Sort each category alphabetically, by price (lowest to highest), or the default order from the server (default)
 - -w, --watchlistcodes: Display the codes for each product to put in `CheckRoyalCaribbeanPrice.py` product watchlist function (default no display)

-There are no plans to add price checking/price history to this script.
+Note: Due to API limiations, `-w` function only prints default code (eg. 1 Wifi device not 2, 12 evian bottles not 24) There are no plans to add price checking/price history to this script.
 Use the `CheckRoyalCaribbeanPrice.py` script for that.
 If you really want to check public prices which may not be representative of the real deal you can get, just use `RoyalPriceTracker.com`.